conflictjs/conflict/README.md

 `create-conflict-app` is a testing place for the Conflict bot, currently running in the Discord server.
 Whatever the bot is doing is from the code in here.

 `create-conflict-app/bot` is where the code for the bot is stored.
-It is in a sub-directory so that all files can be transpiled for JSX, therefore allowing for a more organic file structure.
+It is in a subdirectory so that all files can be transpiled for JSX, therefore allowing for a more organic file structure.

 `create-conflict-app/.conflict` is similar to `.next` with Next.js.
 It holds the output and all temporary files for conflict.